-- 62 years or older; - 1) Blind or disabled, as defined under 216(i)(1) or 1614 of the Social Security Act (42 U.S.C.
-Section 416(i)(1); Section 1382c), and who certify that, because of this disability, she or he is unable to comply with the service provisions of this subpart, or - Is a primary caretaker of an individual as listed above - Engaged in work activities (see Notice PIH 2003-17 (HA)).
-In order for an individual to be exempt from the CSSR requirement because he/she is "engaged in work activities," the person must be participating in an activity that meets one of the following definitions of "work activity" contained in - Unsubsidized employment; - Subsidized private-sector employment; - 3.
-Subsidized public-sector employment; - Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not 4. - On-the-job training: 5 - 6.
-Job search; - Community service programs; - Vocational educational training (not to exceed 12 months with respect to any individual); - Job-skills training directly related to employment; - Education directly related to employment in the case of a recipient who has not received a high school diploma or a certificate of high school 10.
-11. - Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalency, in the case of a recipient who has not completed secondary school or received such a certificate; - Able to meet requirements under a State program funded under part A of title IV of the Social Security Act (42 U.S.C.
-Section 601 et seq.) or under any other welfare program of the State in which PHA is located including a State-administered Welfare-to-Work program; or, - A member of a family receiving assistance, benefits, or services under a State program funded under part A of title IV of the Social Security Act (42 U.S.C.
-Section 601 et seq.), or under any other welfare program of the State in which the PHA is located, including a Stateadministered Welfare-to-Work program, and has not been found by the State or other administering entity to be in noncompliance with such a
+- A. 62 years or older; - B. 1) Blind or disabled, as defined under 216(i)(1) or 1614 of the Social Security Act (42 U.S.C.
+Section 416(i)(1); Section 1382c), and who certify that, because of this disability, she or he is unable to comply with the service provisions of this subpart, or 2) is a primary caretaker of an individual as listed above - C. Engaged in work activities (see Notice PIH 2003-17 (HA)).
+In order for an individual to be exempt from the CSSR requirement because he/she is "engaged in work activities," the person must be participating in an activity that meets one of the following definitions of "work activity" contained in - 1.
+Unsubsidized employment; - 2.
+Subsidized private-sector employment; - 3.
+Subsidized public-sector employment; - Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available. - On-the-job training; - 6.
+Job search; - 7.
+Community service programs; - 8.
+Vocational educational training (not to exceed 12 months with respect to any individual) - 9.
+Job skills training directly related to employment; - 10.
+Education directly related to employment in the case of a recipient who has not received a high school diploma or a certificate of high school equivalency; - 11.
+Satisfactory attendance at secondary school or in a course of study leading to a certificate of general equivalency, in the case of a recipient who has not completed secondary school or received such a certificate; - D. Able to meet requirements under a State program funded under part A of title IV of the Social Security Act (42 U.S.C.
+Section 601 et seq.) or under any other welfare program of the State in which PHA is located including a Start-administered Welfare-to-Work program; or. - E. A member of a family receiving assistance, benefits, or services under a State program funded under part A of title IV of the Social Security administered Welfare-to-Work program, and has not been found by the State or other administering entity to be in noncompliance with such a program